How well do you know yourself?

 You have a personal code that you choose to follow that dictates whether you are being a “good” person.

 If there is any one thing you can know in this universe, surely it is who you are.

 But what if you’re wrong?

 What if much of what you have come to believe about yourself, your morality, and what drives you is not an accurate reflection of who you truly are?

-Now, before you launch into a, “Hey, you don’t know me, you don’t know my life, you don’t know what I’ve been through!”-style defense, ponder this for a second:
+Now, before you launch into a, “Hey, you don’t know me, you don’t know my life, you don’t know what I’ve been through!”-style defence, ponder this for a second:

 Have you ever said or done something really shitty, mostly on an impulse, that you later regretted?

 After the damage was done and the other person involved was hurt, you couldn’t bury your shame fast enough.
 “Why did I say that?” you might have asked yourself in frustration.